Fullmetal Alchemist: Critical response

-Fullmetal Alchemist has generally been well received by critics.
-Though the first volumes were thought to be formulaic, critics said that the series grows in complexity as it progresses.
-Jason Thompson called Arakawa one of the best at creating action scenes and praised the series for having great female characters despite being a boys' manga.
-He also noted how the story gets dark by including real-world issues such as government corruption, war and genocide.
+Fullmetal Alchemist has been met with widespread acclaim from both critics and audiences.
+Though the first volumes were thought to be formulaic, critics have said that the series grows in complexity as it progresses.
+Jason Thompson named Arakawa one of the best at creating action scenes and praised the series for having great female characters despite being a boys'-targeted manga.
+He also noted how the story becomes dark by incorporating real-world issues such as government corruption, war and genocide.
 Thompson finished by stating that Fullmetal Alchemist "will be remembered as one of the classic shonen manga series of the 2000s."
 Melissa Harper of Anime News Network praised Arakawa for keeping all of her character designs unique and distinguishable, despite many of them wearing the same basic uniforms.
-IGN's Hilary Goldstein wrote that the characterization of Edward balances between being a "typical clever kid" and a "stubborn kid", allowing him to float between the comical moments and the underlying drama without seeming false.
-Holly Ellingwood for Active Anime praised the development of the characters in the manga and their beliefs changing during the story, forcing them to mature.
+IGNs Hilary Goldstein wrote that the characterization of Edward balances between being a "typical clever kid" and a "stubborn kid", allowing him to float between the comical moments and the underlying drama without seeming false.
+Holly Ellingwood of Active Anime praised the development of the characters in the manga and their beliefs changing during the story, forcing them to mature.
 Mania Entertainment's Jarred Pine said that the manga can be enjoyed by anybody who has watched the original anime, despite the similarities in the first chapters.
-Like other reviewers, Pine praised the dark mood of the series and the way it balances the humor and action scenes.
+Like other reviewers, Pine praised the dark mood of the series and the way it balanced humor and action scenes.
 Pine also praised the development of characters who have few appearances in the original anime.
-In a review of volume 14, Sakura Eries—also of Mania Entertainment—liked the revelations, despite the need to resolve several story arcs.
+In a review of the fourteenth volume, Sakura Eries—also of Mania Entertainment—liked the revelations, despite the need to resolve several story arcs.
 She also praised the development of the homunculi, such as the return of Greed, as well as their fights.

 Awards and accolades

-Fullmetal Alchemist was one of the Manga Division's Jury Recommended Works at the 8th and 11th installments of Japan Media Arts Festival in 2004 and 2007, respectively.
+Fullmetal Alchemist was one of the Manga Division's Jury Recommended Works at the 8th and 11th installments of the Japan Media Arts Festival in 2004 and 2007, respectively.
 Along with Yakitate!!
 Japan, the series won the 49th Shogakukan Manga Award for the shōnen category in 2004.
-It won the public voting for Eagle Award's "Favourite Manga" in 2010 and 2011.
-The series won the "Shonen Tournament 2009" by the editorial staff of the French website manga-news.
-The manga also received the 42nd Seiun Award for best science fiction comic in 2011.
-Arakawa also received the New Artist Prize in the fifteenth Tezuka Osamu Cultural Prizes for the manga series in 2011.
+It won Eagle Award's public poll for "Favourite Manga" in 2010 and 2011.
+The series won the "Shonen Tournament 2009" by the editorial staff of the French website Manga News.
+It was nominated for the 10th Sense of Gender Award's Grand Prize in 2010.
+It also received the 42nd Seiun Award for best science fiction comic in 2011.
+The series earned Arakawa the New Artist Prize at the fifteenth Tezuka Osamu Cultural Prize in 2011.
 Fullmetal Alchemist ranked third on the first annual Tsutaya Comic Awards' All-Time Best Section in 2017.
-The manga was nominated for the Grand Prize of the 10th Sense of Gender Award in 2010.